-- Maria Luisa Park and Plaza de España
+- Relax in Maria Luisa Park & Plaza de España

-- The Plaza de toros de la Real Maestranza de Caballería de Sevilla
+- Plaza de Toros de la Real Maestranza de Caballería de Sevilla and the Seville Bullfighting Museum

 - The Real Alcázar of Seville

-- Lunch and a wander through the streets of the Santa Cruz
+- Lunch and a wander through the Jewish Quarter Seville

 - Seville Cathedral – The Cathedral of Saint Mary of the See

-2 Days in Seville Itinerary – Day 1
+What to see in Seville in 2 days – Day 1

 Relax in Maria Luisa Park & Plaza de España